pivotal/docs-tap/scst-scan/install-scanners.hbs.md

 # Install another scanner for Supply Chain Security Tools - Scan

-This topic describes how to install scanners to work with Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.
+This topic describes how you can install scanners to work with Supply Chain Security Tools - Scan from the Tanzu Application Platform package repository.

-Follow the below instructions to install a scanner other than the out of the box Grype Scanner.
+Follow the instructions in this topic to install a scanner other than the out of the box Grype Scanner with SCST - Scan.

 ## <a id="prerecs"></a> Prerequisites